- What We do

 United States v.
 New York City

 A coalition of 75 cities, counties, and elected officials is pushing back against the Trump administration’s efforts to compel New York City to enforce its harmful immigration policies.
-On behalf of the coalition, Public Rights Project filed an amicus brief, arguing that New York City’s policies don’t conflict with federal law.
+On the coalition’s behalf, Public Rights Project filed an amicus brief, arguing the county’s policies are good for their communities.

 The brief was filed in a case brought by the U.S. Department of Justice, which aims to force New York City to abandon its so-called “sanctuary policies” and engage in federal immigration enforcement.
 The city filed a motion to dismiss the case on December 2.